LittleSeneca/LittleSeneca.github.io/_posts/2020-08-08-Clonezilla-ISO-Builder.md

 github repo and prompts the user to run a script from the pulled repo.

 # How to Use the tool
-First, you need to have a linux computer. <br/>
+First, you need to have a fully functional bash environment <br/>
 Second, you need to download the repo - like this:

     git clone git@github.com:LittleSeneca/clonezilla-builder.git